Hunting knife: Design

 Hunting knives are traditionally designed for cutting rather than stabbing, and usually have a single sharpened edge.
 The blade is slightly curved on most models, and some hunting knives may have a blade that has both a curved portion for skinning, and a straight portion for cutting slices of meat.
-Some blades incorporate a guthook.
+Some blades incorporate a gut hook.
 Most hunting knives designed as "skinners" have a rounded point as to not damage the skin as it is being removed.